git range-diff compares two commit ranges (two versions of

 Nevertheless, I hacked together a proof-of-concept preprocessor that takes the

-and turns it into something that
+output of git range-diff and turns it into something that

 delta parses and presents nicely to a human: